 Moving onto the kid’s bedrooms….
 My son has a large bookshelf in his room with 3 spacious shelves.
 For now these shelves mainly hold books but I picture the space possibly filling up with crafty things he will make at kinder next year.
 Plus it is a good spot for those difficult-to-store toys.

 Although I could have squeezed all of the books onto one shelf, experience from my days as a primary teacher tells me that it is better to have books separated into groups/categories.
 Plus it is easier for little hands to flick through smaller piles of books!

 My husband whipped up these book-ends a few weeks ago because the books kept slipping down and it was driving me nuts.
 He was feeling creative that day and chose B for books and then L and E for our children’s names :) I’m still trying to decide whether or not to paint them…I quite like the natural wood look, but a blue or green might look good too.

-In our daughter's room, we have these little floating shelves that hold a few books, but they're really more for display, so I'm still thinking about what we could do in here.
+In our daughter's room, we have these little floating shelves that hold a few books, but they're really more for display.

 In keeping things real, here is what the book storage in her room currently looks like!

 Certainly not ideal, but I'm waiting until we get rid of the change table so there is more space in there.
 Plus she loves to grab books while we're getting her dressed/changed so they're in a good spot for now :)